 1. DTFs as (partial) reproductions of source texts?

 The very broad definition of the right of reproduction in Article 2 of the InfoSoc Directive (see above) can easily be reduced ad absurdum.
 Interpreted strictly, partial reproduction would include a situation in which only the smallest meaningful part of a work (in case of literary works: one word of text) is copied.
 This, however, would mean that individual words are protected by copyright, which would not only be unworkable in practice, but also devastating for freedom of (artistic) expression.
-In order to avoid this, the CJEU was confronted with the task of dfining the limits of partial reproduction.
+In order to avoid this, the CJEU was confronted with the task of defining the limits of partial reproduction.

 In the 2009 Infopaq case, the CJEU ruled that parts of works should receive protection under the reproduction right (Article 2(a) of the InfoSoc Directive) as long as they “contain elements which are the expression of the intellectual creation of the author of the work”.
 In other words, under EU law, extraction of a snippet from a copyright-protected text is a copyright-relevant act (reproduction in part) only if the snippet meets the originality threshold (see section 1) below).